noi-techpark/odh-docs/source/glossary.rst

       as tuples {attribute, value}, with no constraint of uniqueness on both attribute and value.

-   Data Source
+   Data Provider
-      A Data Source is the origin of a dataset.
-See the :ref:`detailed description <data-source-def>`.
+      A Data Provider is an entity that supplies data or datasets to the |odh|.
+See how it :ref:`is integrated <data-provider-def>` in the |odh| and a :ref:`detailed description <data-providers>`.

    Data Collector
       A component of the |odh|\, a data collector is used to gather